This post may contain affiliate links. Please read our disclosure policy.

 What happened to his face after the first bite was nothing short of a transformation.
 He declared that it was the best cauliflower he'd ever eaten.
 He started talking about opening a restaurant that sells only General Tso's Cauliflower.
 He told me we (read: I) need to make this every week from now on.

-The guy’s got a point, this is some damn good cauliflower.
+The guy's got a point, this is some really good cauliflower.

 I've been wanting to make General Tso's Cauliflower for a while, but I've only ever seen recipes that call for deep frying the cauliflower first.
 I don't have anything against deep frying veggies (have you tried Najib's Lebanese Cauliflower yet?) but I wanted something a little healthier.

 Rather than pulling out a pot of oil I used a little trick to make the cauliflower taste like it's been deep fried when really it's baked …